-The absolute number one thing you must – MUST – implant and stick to if you are learning day trading for beginners.
+The absolute number one thing you must – MUST – implant and stick to if you are learning day trading for beginners, Risk Management is the most basic and important day trading lingo, you’ll need.
 Or you will lose, and you will lose a lot.

 Every single trader has tried to buck this system.
 Me included.
 And has learned this the very hard way.
 If you don’t have your risk-managed, as in knowing exactly how much you are able to risk per each trade, you will end up losing all your money.

 So learn from me.
 Have your risk management in place.
 When a trade is losing, (which happens – but with a good system you will be having more profitable trades than losses – but you need to be prepared) don’t move your risk hoping it will turn around and go your way.

 NOTE – if you find yourself hoping, wishing, praying, feeling lucky or unlucky while trading you are definitely going to lose.
 There is no such thing, you either are certain that your trade is good as with your studied strategy or you are winging it and that’s terrible.

 A doctor never walks into the operating room wishing or hoping to make the right moves, she knows exactly what has to be done.
 If something goes wrong, she is prepared to deal with it (that’s her risk management).

 It is what risk you put in for every trade you take.